 What type of setup are you looking for?
-Do you want to be able to direct all of your own choices or just let someone do it for you?
-In the pre-made portfolios, they give you a designed portfolio of your choice, but then you have the ability to make changes too.
-They just provide you with the initial setup and then you take it from there.
+Do you want to be able to make all of your own choices or let someone do it for you?
+With some pre-made portfolios, you'll be given a designed portfolio of your choice, but you have the ability to make changes too.

 Every investor has their own plans and ideas about how their investing is going to look.
 This goes for limited companies too.
-You’re going to have thoughts about what you want to hold in this account.
-Are you looking at stocks, bonds, mutual funds, ETFs, or what?
+Are you looking at stocks, bonds, mutual funds, ETFs, or something else?

 Figuring out if you can access the types of assets you’re interested in is a big part of this process.
 After all, it will do you no good to open an account that only has mutual funds if you want access to stocks and bonds too.

 You may not know yet what you really want to invest in and that’s ok.
-If you aren’t sure, try choosing a broker that has a good variety of choices for you to choose from.
+If you aren’t sure, try choosing a broker that has a good variety of options.

 Ease of Use

 Even experienced traders want a platform that is easy to use.
-It’s not necessarily that the platform is overly simplified, just that going through the trading steps is simple.
-Your trading should be able to happen quickly and easily.
-You also need to have education, tools, and resources at your fingertips to meet your needs.
+It’s not necessarily that the platform is overly simplified, just that going through the trading steps is straightforward.
+You also need to have educational tools and resources at your fingertips to meet your needs.

-Finally, customer service is an essential aspect of your decision, especially as a limited company.
-When you need assistance, you want to know that you will be treated kindly, receive the help that you need, and have close access or a quick response time.
+Finally, customer service should be an essential part of your decision, especially as a limited company.
+When you need assistance, you want to know that you will receive help quickly and without any stress.

 This will be solely based on your preferences and it’s an important element.